nitodeco/cellular-automata/README.md

 The simulation automatically falls back to CPU mode when WebGPU is unavailable, although at significantly reduced performance and a fixed limit of 50,000 agents.

+## Attribution

+Thanks to [Sebastian Lague](https://www.youtube.com/@SebastianLague) for inspiring me to create this project.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as you see fit.